-Magical Christmas Markets in Poland Posted by Kasia on Dec 22, 2019 in Calendar, Culture, Holidays, Places to eat, travel
+Magical Christmas Markets in Poland Posted by Kasia on Dec 22, 2019 in Culture

 So many people talk about European’s Christmas Markets.
 And yes, Poland has many amazing ones!
 Beautiful Christmas lights, gigantic Christmas trees, tasty local food, mulled wine and gingerbread, a beautiful ice rink, original and handmade Christmas gifts, Christmas concerts.
 These are the ingredients for your next Christmas holiday in Poland, with family, with friends, alone or with your loved one.
 Any way is a good way:)

 Christmas shopping doesn’t have to mean joylessly battling through department store crowds or trawling the Internet for bargains.
 Why not combine present-buying with traveling to Poland?

 The most popular Christmas Markets are in Kraków, Wrocław, Poznań, Warsaw, Gdańsk, but many smaller cities have amazing markets as well.

 For anyone dreaming of a white Christmas, Kraków usually delivers.
 Located on the Main Market Square and the Old Town’s center, the wooden stalls of the Christmas Market offer a variety of gifts, treats, and beverages that are best enjoyed out in the cold air, while exploring all the best that Kraków has to offer.
 The city’s huge main square, typically gets a heavy dusting of snow during December, making a visit here even more magical than some of the big name markets in Europe.
 Kraków’s 2019 Christmas market is on from November 29th to January 7th.